ahmadradi11/halalcheck_LINE_bot_GAS/README.md

 ## Installation

-There is 3 ways to use this bot.
+There are 3 ways to use this bot.
 1. Add friend in LINE app using this QR code.

       <img src="./img/qrcode.jpg" alt="qrcode" width="100">